 I’d have to go with someone with a good throw, so David De Gea.
 He has massive hands as well – if he hits you with one of his snowballs, it’s hurting!
 I’d pick Antonio Valencia, too, as he has big arms and I reckon his snowballs would go straight through you.

-it’s exciting to be involved and I’m picking up some great experience training with the other strikers.
+This is the best club in the world, so it’s exciting to be involved and I’m picking up some great experience training with the other strikers.
 With four to choose from, the manager knows whoever he puts out will be a threat; the calibre of players he has at his disposal can only be good for the team.

 Each of you has different qualities – what are you learning from the other three?